How to Compare Over 50s Life Insurance

-Basically with these plans they don’t ask you any health questions, some don’t even ask if you smoke or not.
+Basically with Over 50 Life Insurance plans they don’t ask you any health questions, some don’t even ask if you smoke or not.
 As a result if you make an application for one of these plans you are guaranteed to be accepted whatever your state of health.

 If you are healthy and willing to answer a few questions about your health then you could get much more cover for the same monthly premium.
 This kind of life insurance is called Term Life Insurance.